shallomkanyori/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 - Prototype: `def pow(a, b):`
 - Returns the value of `a ^ b`
 - You are not allowed to import any module

+**Task 12: Fizz Buzz.**
+Write a function that prints the numbers from 1 to 100 separated by a space.
+- For multiples of three print `Fizz` instead of the number and for multiples of five print `Buzz`.
+- For numbers which are multiples of both three and five print `FizzBuzz`.
+- Prototype: `def fizzbuzz():`
+- Each element should be followed by a space
+- You are not allowed to import any module